The Complete Guide for Buying and Wearing Hair Extensions

 - Clip-in Hair Extensions

-The most popular extensions in our store and with good reason: they are super easy to attach and remove without damaging your hair.
+The most popular extensions in our store and there is a good reason: they are super easy to attach and remove without damaging your hair.
+Because of the installation process, they are preferred by women who do not want to spend any time in the hair salon.
 Usually bought for special occasions but can be worn throughout the day too.
+It is recommended to remove the clips before going to bed.

 - Hot Fusion (Keratin) Hair Extensions